Pasadena, California: Government

 The city charter specifies a city council/manager form of government.
 In addition to city manager, the city council appoints the city attorney and prosecutor, and the city clerk.
 The city manager oversees 13 departments including Water and Power and Human Services.
 The city has municipal operating companies including the Rose Bowl Operating Company and the Pasadena Community Access Corporation.
 The city is one of three city members of the Burbank-Glendale-Pasadena Airport Authority, which is a joint powers agency that owns Hollywood Burbank Airport.

 According to the city's most recent Comprehensive Annual Financial Report of 2009, the city's various funds had $583.0 million in revenues, $518.1 million in expenditures, $954,199,439 in net assets, $732.3 million in total liabilities, and $118,261,490 in cash and investments.

 The city operates its own public health department and alongside Berkeley, Long Beach, and Vernon, are the only cities in California doing so.
 In 2016, the Pasadena Public Health Department received accreditation by the national Public Health Accreditation Board (PHAB).
+The city is primarily served by Huntington Hospital, located adjacent to the downtown area.
+The eastern half of the city was formerly served by St. Luke Medical Center until its closure in 2002.
 The Los Angeles County Department of Health Services operates the Monrovia Health Center in Monrovia, serving portions of Pasadena.

 The Pasadena Police Department serves most of the city of Pasadena.
 Unincorporated portions of the city are part of Los Angeles County and are served by the Los Angeles County Sheriff's Department (LASD) and the Altadena Station in Altadena serves nearby portions of Pasadena.

 The Pasadena Fire Department moved into its first formal and permanent station in 1889.
 Before that they had been housed in a ramshackle structure and summoned by the church bell.
 There were 24 firemen for two shifts.

 As of 2016, the Pasadena Fire Department is an ISO Class 1 department, consisting of 181 full-time employees (161 shift personnel, 20 administrative personnel) and eight modern fire stations that serve an area in a radius of 60 mi.

 The Department is dispatched by the Verdugo Fire Communications Center and is one of the three agencies that oversees its operations.